 So…the secret ingredient to these treasures is an ingredient called mawa I mentioned earlier.
 In India, Mawa also known as mava or khoya is made by boiling down milk over many hours until it resembles something like a loose cottage cheese.
-Now in India mawa is readily available but like many of you reading this I don't live in India and don’t have hours to stand by the stove to make my own delicious mawa so Mum taught me a fantastic hack that allows you to make these in a fraction of the time by using readily available thickened cream (thank you Mum)!
+Now in India mawa is readily available but for some of us mawa isn't readily availabe and I don’t have hours to stand by the stove to make my own, so Mum taught me a fantastic hack that allows you to make these in a fraction of the time by using readily available thickened cream (thank you Mum)!
 Because it is already partially thickened it cuts the cooking time down dramatically compared to what it would normally take and it creates the same amazing flavor – it’s a total win-win!

 With clove, less is more, don’t be tempted to add too much, a small pinch is all you need.